How many of the people who visit your website or come into your store on a daily basis actually end up joining your email list?

 Boston-area restaurant In a Pickle puts postcards on tables in their dining room and invites customers to “join the club.”

 Stay in touch before, during, and after your event by collecting email addresses when people register for your event.

-Collect email addresses at your event with a paper sign-up sheet, QR code, or even via text-message.
+Collect email addresses at your event with a paper sign-up sheet or via text message.